 NB: The full stop is part of the film's title and therefore should still be followed by a comma in the footnote form.
 The first year refers to the year of production, the second to the date when the referenced DVD was released.

 TV programmes

-Newsnight, BBC2, 2 May 2013.
+Footnote form (first footnote) Newsnight, BBC2, 2 May 2013.
+Bibliographic form Newsnight.

-Newsnight.
 BBC2.
 2 May 2013.

 Works of art (paintings, sculptures, etc.)